Brood X has emerged in full force, but when will the cicadas be gone?

 When will Brood X cicadas go away?

 The bugs typically begin to come out when soil temperatures 8 inches (20 centimeters) underground reach 64 degrees Fahrenheit (18 degrees Celsius), with a warm rain often triggering their emergence.
-Once above ground, they have a lifespan of four to six weeks.
+Once above ground, they generally have a lifespan of four weeks, depending on the weather.
 Since the cicadas usually start emerging around early- to mid-May, they should start to die off by late June or early July.

 "Because the emergence was strung out over seven or more days do to variable weather, they may be out for five weeks in any given area or even a bit longer," says Chris Simon, a professor of ecology and evolutionary biology at the University of Connecticut.
 "They generally gradually taper off."